emanuelemorales/TextMining/README.md

 The goal of this text mining project is to accomplish three main tasks:

 * **First Task - Data Cleaning and Pre-processing on Facebook comments:**
-1. removing punctuation and stop words;
+1. Removing punctuation and stop words;
 2. Tokenization of the text;
 3. Bi-grams;
 4. Split corpus in sentences;